pbloem/profane-tmesis/if-croesus-goes-to-war.md

 She had avoided answering my question, and the strain was becoming too much to bear.

 "I saw millions die.
-Imagine all the people in the Roman empire, all the people around the great sea.
+As many as all the people in the Roman empire, all the people around the great sea.
 Every last one of them, snuffed out.
 Vast machinery, on land, in the air, all built with the single purpose of taking the lives of as many people as possible.
 Gas, fire, disease, all at the command of man, to put whole generations to death at the stroke of a pen."

 She looked down as she spoke.
 The emotion evaporated from her voice.
 She looked up at me.

 "But soldiers have always killed soldiers.
 If there are more people, then there will be more soldiers, and they will eventually all kill each other.
 The worst is always what soldiers do to the rest of us.
 Whole people, eradicated, mothers, children, elders."

 She chose her words carefully.
-I realized later, that she was repeating exactly her answer from the first time she had answered the question.
+I realized later that she was repeating exactly her answer from the first time she had answered the question.
 Being precise in every word, so as not to add details.

 "Not to win a war, or claim some land.
 Eradication for the sole purpose of eradication.
 Millions."

 We sat in silence for a long time.
 My rage was gone, and I felt a strange need to comfort her.

-"This was not your responsibility."
+"This was not your responsibility."<br/>
 "You are damned right it's not!", she snapped.
 "I've seen their faces.
 The men who will happily guide children to their death.
 Those who glory in it.
 Do not think for a damned minute that I will sit here, two thousand years in their past and shoulder the blame while they laugh as they recount to each other what they did."

 Silence again.